specdown/specdown/docs/cli/display_help.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help    Prints this message or the help of the given subcommand(s) run     Runs a given Markdown Specification.
+    help     Prints this message or the help of the given subcommand(s) run      Runs a given Markdown Specification
+    strip    Outputs a version of the markdown with all specdown functions removed
 ```

 ## Sub-commands